mehajain13/NRE538_2017Fall/NRE538_2017Fall/Week3_CLT/NRE538_week3_CLT.md

 - [standard error (SE)](https://en.wikipedia.org/wiki/Standard_error): standard deviation of a statistic (e.g. mean).
 This is very different from the standard deviation of sample!

 - [confidence interval (CI)](https://en.wikipedia.org/wiki/Confidence_interval): the interval within which a statistic is expected to be observed.
-For example, "95% confidence interval of a statistic is X to Y" means that, if the __model is good enough__ and __a valid procedures__ is being used, we are 95% confident that the true value of the statistic is in X to Y. Upper/lower limit of 95% CI of a statistic is the mean of that statistic plus/minus $r qnorm(0.975)$ SE.
+For example, "95% confidence interval of a statistic is X to Y" means that, if the __model is good enough__ and __a valid procedures__ is being used, we are 95% confident that the true value of the statistic is in X to Y. Upper/lower limit of 95% CI of the normal distribution mean is the mean plus/minus 1.959964 SE of the mean.
 [Why?](https://en.wikipedia.org/wiki/1.96)

 I'll use the batting average data to demonstrate you the relationship between SE and CI.